The End

 THE DESTROYER OF WORLDS

-I sat up in my chair and put the sheet of paper down on the pile.
-A shiver ran through my entire body.
+I sat up in my chair and put the essay back on the pile.
+A chill ran through my entire body.

 How long had it been?
 Fifteen years?
 Twenty?
 More?
 No idea.

-I never thought I’d see this sentence again.
+I never thought I’d see that sentence again.

 I had done everything I could to make sure I never saw it again.